Did you know that deodorant and antiperspirant aren’t the same? It’s okay if you didn’t; most people think they’re interchangeable — but they aren’t.

 5 Key Facts About Antiperspirant and Deodorant

-- Deodorant controls odor but isn’t very effective at controlling sweat.
+- 1) Deodorant controls odor – not sweat.

-- Deodorant and antiperspirant together contribute more to sweat stains than sweat.
+- 5) Deodorant and antiperspirant may contribute more to sweat stains than sweat.

 Beat the Stink with Deodorant